simont77/fakegato-history/README.md

 Depending on your accessory type:

-* Add entries to history of accessory emulating Eve Weather using something like this every 10 minutes:
+* Add entries to history of accessory emulating Eve Weather using something like this:

 		this.loggingService.addEntry({time: moment().unix(), temp:this.temperature, pressure:this.airPressure, humidity:this.humidity});